abbas070/data-science-portfolio/README.md

 I am located in the United States and open to work in both Data Science and Software Engineering.
 Below is my contact information.

-- Majors: Computer Science and Statistics (double-major)
+- Majors: Computer Science and Statistics (double major)
 - Minors: Data Science
 - E-mail: elmurad.abbasov@gmail.com
 - Phone: (312)869-0550